-Disposable plastic items are so common that it’s easy to not notice them.
-But disposable plastic is everywhere– the plastic straws delivered in our drinks; the plastic bags offered to us at stores; the plastic cups, bottles and utensils at nearly every social event; the plastic packaging of nearly everything in the supermarket.
-Once you see it for what it is—plastic pollution—it’s simple to just REFUSE.
-Here are some tips on how to avoid generating plastic waste.
+Disposable plastic items are so common that it’s easy not to notice them.
+But disposable plastic is everywhere — the ubiquitous plastic bottles of water or soft drinks; the plastic straws delivered in our drinks; the plastic bags offered to us at stores; the plastic cups, bottles and utensils at nearly every social event; the plastic packaging of nearly everything in the supermarket.
+Once you see it for what it is — plastic pollution — it’s simple to just REFUSE.
+Here are some tips on how to reduce your own plastic footprint.

 2. Bring Your Own Bag